Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

 ## Stamp ingress point

-- Azure Front Door (AFD) Premium SKU is the only publicly expossed ingress point of the solution.
+- Azure Front Door (AFD) Premium SKU is the only publicly exposed ingress point of the solution.
 - The entry point to each stamp is a private **Azure Standard Load Balancer** which is controlled by **Azure Kubernetes Service** (AKS) and the Kubernetes Ingress Controller (Nginx).
 On top of that Load Balancer AKS creates and manages an **Azure Private Link Service**.
 - AFD is using Private Endpoint connectivity to those Private Link Services.
 - **Azure Application Gateway** is not used because it does not provide sufficient added benefits (compared to AFD):